Welcome to Assumption of the Blessed Virgin Parish

-To sign up to be a parishioner of the Assumption of the Blessed Virgin Mary you can submit an online form to get started or download and complete this registration form and return it to the parish secretary.
+To sign up to be a parishioner of the Assumption of the Blessed Virgin Mary you may download and complete this registration form and return it to the parish secretary.

 Office Hours 8:30 am to 4:00 pm Monday to Friday, 3516 E Monroe Rd, Midland, MI 48642.
 Summer hours closed Friday at noon.

 The Polish and Slovak people settled in Larkin Township in the late 1800s.
 The first church was built in 1914 with two more churches added in later years.

 This completed the construction of the combined three spaces of the church.

 Assumption's facilities are comprised of the church, hall, classrooms (including library and Atrium) and a meeting place including a community coffee area.

 A Prayer For Our Parish As We Embark On Our Next Hundred Years

 Almighty God, my parish family is composed of people like me.